bansal6498/.NET-Angular-Interview-Questions/Angular/Pipe.md

 -   Use `trackBy` in ngFor with large lists to improve the performance of the rendering and avoid unnecessary recalculations.
 #### Can pipes be used with observables in Angular?
 **Answer:**
 Yes, pipes can be used with observables in Angular.
-The async pipe is commonly used to subscribe to observables in templates and automatically unsubscribe when the component is destroyed.
+The async pipe is commonly used to subscribe to observables in templates and automatically unsubscribe when the component is destroyed.</br>
+-    Subscribes to an Observable/Promise and returns latest value.
+-    Handles subscription + unsubscription automatically.
 ```html
 <p>{{ observableData | async }}</p>
 ```